138over/scratch/decoupling-configuration-from-automation/README.md

 Luke's approach will work!
 A quick mockup...

 ```
-given an external configuration file in json format
+Given an external configuration file in json format, define the plugin repositories to use,
+the plugins to load, and the classpath to use the plugins

 cfg.json
 ~~~~~~~~~~